donomii/svarmr/README.md

 ## Easy to add modules

-Svarmr is a simple message bus that is super easy to write new modules for.
+Svarmr is a simple message bus that is super easy to connect to.

 Simple modules can be a few lines long, and there are examples in Go, Racket, Perl, and C.